0xChijioke/regrow/packages/nextjs/app/create-pool/_components/poolPRD.md

     Initialize Strategy:
         Set up initialization parameters specific to your custom strategy.
         Get initialization data using a method similar to getInitializeData.
-        Create a pool with the custom strategy using a method like createPoolWithCustomStrategy.
+        Create a pool with the custom strategy using createPoolWithCustomStrategy.

     Wait for Pool Creation Transaction:
         Wait for the pool creation transaction to be mined using waitForTransaction.